-Are these two homebuyer myths keeping you from buying a home?
+Are these homebuyer myths keeping you from buying a home?

-This common homebuyers myth is perpetuated by the lack of knowledge that there are programs that do not a 20% downpayment.
+Of the many homebuyer myths, this common myth is perpetuated by the lack of knowledge that there are programs that do not a 20% downpayment.
 For the last three years, first-time homebuyers’ median down payment was just 6%.
 In 2015, repeat homebuyers’ average down payment was 14%.
 That’s thanks to programs such as: conventional mortgages requiring less than 20% down; FHA loans requiring a minimum 3.5% down; plus USDA mortgages for rural areas and VA mortgages for active military and veterans requiring 0% down.

 With less than 20% down, you do have to buy mortgage insurance.
 You pay less up front, but a little more each month for an insurance premium.
 This ends once you’ve paid down your mortgage balance to 80% of the value of your home—except with FHA loans, which you have to refinance to eliminate the insurance.
 Premiums were tax deductible for 2016, but Congress must reauthorize the deduction every year.*

-I need great credit to qualify for a mortgage.
+Myth #2: Great credit needed to qualify for a mortgage.

 It is easy to understand why is one of the common homebuyers myths exists.
 However, it is one part of the whole picture.
 Even with a lower FICO credit score or a higher level of debt, such as a student loan, people can still qualify for a mortgage.
 FHA loans accept lower FICO scores than conventional mortgages, and all lenders weigh everything on your application together—credit score, debt level, bank reserves and down payment.

-For complete details about financing a home purchase or improvement, or refinancing at lower rates, please text, email or call us any time… Have a great day!
+For complete details about financing a home purchase or improvement, or refinancing at lower rates, please text, contact us any time… Have a great day!